melodee-project/melodee-next/docs/MISSING_FEATURES.md

 Do not start work on other phases.
 Deliverables

-Code + tests implementing all remaining items for Phase 3 – Admin UX & Observability.
+Code + tests implementing all remaining items for Phase 4 – End‑to‑End & Non‑functional.
 Updated MISSING_FEATURES.md reflecting completed items and, if applicable, the phase checkbox marked as done.
 A short summary listing:
 Each bullet in this phase,